 - The average cost for in vitro fertilization medications is $3000 to $4000

-- For single gene defects (such as cystic fibrosis), the cost is about the same as for aneuploidy screening, $2200 to $5000
+- For single gene defects (such as cystic fibrosis), there are additional costs involved.

 |Price at Our Clinic

 |Embryo biopsy cost

 ||$17,250 + meds

 - IVF with preimplantation genetic testing (with meds) and a subsequent frozen embryo transfer usually costs about $17,000 - $25,000 in the US